 Joe Gorga, husband of Melissa Gorga of “The Real Housewives of New Jersey,” was at the Township Zoning Board of Approval on Wednesday seeking several variances for a house he plans to build on Stonebridge Road.
 LINDA MOSS/STAFF

 Melissa Gorga, one of the stars of “The Real Housewives of New Jersey,” already owns a boutique in Montclair.
 Now her husband is seeking township approvals to build a lavish house on a slope on Stonebridge Road.

-After last week’s meeting Jerome Sahlman, a Montclair real estate agent and developer, said he and Gorga have partnered on a number of real estate projects in Montclair, including a renovation at 105 Bellevue Ave., a new house on Douglas Road and apartments on Claremont Avenue.
+After Wednesday’s meeting Jerome Sahlman, a Montclair real estate agent and developer, said he and Gorga have partnered on a number of real estate projects in Montclair, including a renovation at 105 Bellevue Ave., a new house on Douglas Road and apartments on Claremont Avenue.